urodelus/urocoin/Protocole.md

 ##### Signature

-* A block must have a valid signature over the block's content, where associated public key is block's `Issuer` field.
+* A block must have a valid signature over the block's content, where associated Clé publique is block's `Issuer` field.

 ##### Dates